 There is a chart to help you keep track of how well you are training your bladder and brain to work together.

 Click here to see the chart.
 You might also like to print it out.

 You and your parents or carers may decide to put stars on the chart for dry nights and even test out your bladder after 2 dry weeks by having an extra drink before bedtime!

 Print out the chart.
 You may want your parent or carer to help you fill in the chart every day.

 You will need to ask mum or dad or your carer to get some stick-on stars or a star ink stamp.
 Every dry night you could get a star on your chart.
-Maybe you could all negotiate (ne-go-she-ate) (work out together) a reward for 5 stars?
+This way you will be able to see when you are making progress.

 "Sometimes using an alarm can work really quickly, other times it may take several tries.
 So, don't get too upset if you have to use the alarm for a second or third time."

 Makes me feel that I want to hide.